How to Become a School-based Speech-Language Pathologist

 The last step in becoming a licensed SLP is to apply for licensure in the state where you plan to deliver speech-language pathology services.
 The requirements vary by state.
 Most candidates are eligible for licensure after completing steps one through four.

-How Can a Speech-Language Pathologist Transition Practice from Health Care to Schools?
+How Can a Speech-Language Pathologist Transition from Health Care to School

 Some SLPs working in health care transition to schools to focus on serving children.
 Also, educational settings can provide part-time work and a summer break when schools are closed.

-Suppose you’re a licensed SLP who practices in health care.
-In that case, you’ve already finished most of the process for how to become a speech-language pathologist in a school—completing an SLP graduate degree program, an optional clinical fellowship, and optional ASHA certification.
-The last step is getting a state teaching credential, if necessary.
+If you're a licensed SLP currently practicing in health care, you've already completed most of the pathway to working in schools — a graduate degree, clinical fellowship, and ASHA certification.
+The primary remaining step is obtaining a state teaching credential, if your state requires one.

 States with Comprehensive Licensure